gotchoices/BbCadam/api.md

 - Fillet/chamfer helpers
 - Basic mating helpers using LCS and offsets
 - Content-hash caching to skip rebuilds when inputs unchanged

+## Implementation notes: Part vs Sketcher
+- Part-based approach (initial): build 2D edges/wires/faces directly via `Part` (no constraints).
+This is robust headless, faster, and easier to serialize.
+The resulting 3D solid appears as a single `Part::Feature`.
+We will store the 2D profile data internally for debugging.
+- Sketcher-based approach (later optional): create a `Sketcher::SketchObject` in `PartDesign::Body`, draw geometry and constraints, then pad/pocket.
+This yields a richer feature tree but requires PartDesign context and has more overhead.
+We can offer a mode to materialize a Sketcher object for inspection while still using Part ops underneath for the final solid.

+Default: Part-based for performance and simplicity; offer an option to `materialize_sketch=True` to emit a `Sketcher::SketchObject` as a sibling for visualization (no constraints initially).
+Plane selection is supported via `plane='XY'|'XZ'|'YZ'` and `at=(x,y,0)` offset.